QI-CSHL/QuantLabs2025/_sources/Lab05_3D_Image_Analysis.md

   Go to `Plugins > Stacks > Crop (3D)`.
   Check "Three pane view" and uncheck "Change origin".
 Click Ok.
   In the Crop Options window, check all options under "Also crop these images".
-Set the bounding boxes as desired and click Crop.
+Set the bounding boxes as desired, click on `Set from fields above` and click `Crop`.

 - Merge the resulting channels (`Image > Color > Merge Channels`), and visualize the result in 3D if interested.